almac777/shell-scripts/README.md

 Unfortunately I keep forgetting how exactly to do some details with docker.
 The scripts here are just diff HOWTOs I have and will accumulate over time.
 Trying to sort them by categories.

+One could also simply use portainer.io or something like that.

 ## Docker Containers

 This is quite handy whenever you have to import a file, after you've already built a container.